How soon before an election can I register and be able to vote?

 - You are 65 years of age or older on Election Day; or

 - You are confined in jail, but eligible to vote.

 For more information in regards to the Civilian Ballot by Mail process, click here.

 What will I need in order to vote in person?

 When a voter arrives at a voting location, the voter will be asked to present one of the acceptable forms of identification (listed below).
 Election officials are required by current Texas Law to determine whether the voter’s name on the identification provided matches the name on the voter registration list (e-poll book).
 After a voter presents their identification, the election worker will compare it to the voter registration list.
 If the name on the identification matches the voter registration list, the voter will follow the regular procedures for voting.

 If the name does not match exactly but is “substantially similar” to the name on the voter registration list, the voter will be permitted to vote as long as the voter signs a simple affidavit stating that the voter is the same person on the voter registration list (e-poll book).

 If a voter does not have proper identification, the voter will still be permitted to vote provisionally.
 The voter will be given six days after Election Day to present proper identification to the Voter Registrar, or the voter’s provisional ballot will be rejected.

 A list of acceptable forms of photo identification when voting in person under Section 63.0101 of the Texas Election Code (SB 14 ID) is below.
-With the exception of the U.S. Citizenship Certificate, for voters aged 18-69, the acceptable form of photo identification must be current or have expired no more than four (4) years before being presented for voter qualification at the polling place.
+With the exception of the U.S. Citizenship Certificate, for voters aged 18-69, the acceptable form of photo identification must be current or have expired no more than four (4) years before being presented for voter qualification at the voting location.
 A person 70 years of age or older may use a form of acceptable photo identification that has expired if the identification is otherwise valid.

 Acceptable Forms of Photo I.D.